devangtomar/vscode-diverse-dye/README.md

 - Easy installation and setup.
 - Customizable options to fit your preferences.
 - Regular updates with new color schemes added.

+## 🐰 Easy Installation

+To install the color theme, just use the extensions tab within VS Code and search for 'Diverse Dye'.

+Once installed, themes can be switched using the menu item `Code -> Preferences -> Color Theme`.

+## ⚙️ Manual Installation

+Clone the repository into `~/.vscode/extensions` and restart the editor.

 ## 🚀 Getting Started